EPCCed/archer-gpu-course/applications-two-day/section-2.03/README.md

 This may be thought of simply as having a very high degree of thread parallelism.
-However, the degree is much higher than would be expected on the basis of a threaded CPU program (where threads \sim cores).
+However, the degree is much higher than would be expected on the basis of a threaded CPU program (where threads is usually the number of cores).

 Typically, a GPU kernel wants at least O(10^5) or O(10^6) threads to be effective.
 That is, the problem space should have this number of elements.